 Any clear that prefers a red start should have a point of focus, and is universal among all three clears.
 Red starts are indications of aggressive starts, and should be used accordingly.
 As Red Buff provide a slow and dot damage, you need to favor plays that either place you into the enemy jungle, looking for potential brawls and exchanges, or into gank routes that abuse weak enemy jungler starts.
 You’ll want to look accordingly for gank opportunities and lane matchups.

-In the current meta, most enemy champions start on the Red buff, but for those who choose to start Blue buff, you have a lot of pressure to engage and win the duel.
-Very few champions are able to win in a straight up fight with Blue vs Red, as the extra damage is enough to tilt the favor into your own.
-Take advantage of this and secure both scuttles away from them if possible, should they engage with you and lose out on health, use their back time to place vision into their jungle and find more chances to secure a lead.
-The same applies if they are Red starters who are trying to contest the same scuttle as you are.
+In the current meta most enemy champions start on the red side of the buff, but for those who choose to start Blue Buff you have a lot of pressure to engage and win the duel.
+Very few champions are able to win in a straight up fight with Blue Buff vs red, as the extra damage is enough to tilt the favor into your own.
+Take advantage of this and look for chances to snag camps from the enemy jungler and pick a fight if you're playing with Tiger Stance.
+If you’re able to snag camps and win a fight against them use their back time to place vision into their jungle and find more chances to secure a lead.
+The same applies if they are red starters who are trying to contest a gank opportunity or invade you.

 A glaring weakness on all of these Red jungle routes is the lack of mana regen without scuttle.
 If you have improper vision early, losing your Blue buff will force an early retreat back for mana, and the scuttle securing is vital to regaining your lost mana.

 This lost tempo can mean a loss in your ability to influence the early game.
 To accommodate for these weaknesses, make sure you have proper vision around your Blue side to see any potential invades.
 If possible, catch the enemy jungler in your jungle with your team for free double buffs, if this is impossible due to lane priority then you’ll want to vertical jungle.